captain-discord/captain/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-If you are a **Discord** user, please head to [my Discord server](https://discord.gg/CsHF5GX) and ask about reporting a bug with my specially-made Bug Bot.
-If you are **not** a Discord user, please proceed to create a report with the following template:
+NOTE TO ISSUE CREATOR - If you are a Discord user, please head to my Discord server at https://discord.gg/CsHF5GX and ask about reporting a bug with my specially-made Bug Bot.
+If you are not a Discord user, please proceed to create a report with the following template:

 ### Short description
 Here you will need to provide a brief description of the bug you've found.